2. SIGNIFICANT ACCOUNTING POLICIES

 Subsequent Measurement

-Financial Asset measured at Amortised Cost (AC)
+Financial Asset measured at Amortized Cost (AC)

-A financial asset is measured at amortised cost if it is held within a business model whose objective is to hold the asset to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.
+A financial asset is measured at amortized cost if it is held within a business model whose objective is to hold the asset to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate (EIR) method.

 Financial assets at lair value through other comprehensive income: (FVTOCI)